ColmKeyes/Sentinel-1-Coherence-Pipeline/README.md

 backscatter time series.
 -->

-### Contents:
+## Contents

-Thesis Proposal,\
+#### Thesis Proposal:
-Interface to Sentinel-1 preprocessing through SNAPPY,\
-Coherence and backscatter processing from SLC & ASF SBAS Pairs,\
-Functions for Xarray data-cube production, combining polarisations and varying window sizes,\
-Coherence change detection based on Mintpy: https://github.com/insarlab/MintPy-tutorial/blob/main/applications/coherence_change_detection.ipynb

-### Utility:
-Produce animation of tiff stack.\
-calculate coherence change over time and plot coherence change detection.\

-### Pipeline creation:
-Pipeline creation with Snappy.
+Original proposal for this thesis, which outlines the goals, objectives, and methodology of the research.

+##### SNAPPY_interface:
+Python module contained in src/sentinel1slc.py that provides functions that interface to the Sentinel-1 preprocessing tools provided by the SNAP software.  uses the SNAPPY interface to perform preprocessing.

+#### Coherence_and_backscatter_processing:
+bin/seninel1slc_bsc_coh_preprocessing.py contains a script for processing SLC and ASF SBAS pairs to generate coherence and backscatter data.

+#### Xarray_data_cube_production:
+src/coherence_time_series.py contains a Python class that provides functionality for combining polarisations and varying window sizes to generate Xarray data cubes from the coherence and backscatter data generated in the previous step.
+This class includes a range of methods for manipulating and visualising the data.

+#### Data_analysis:
+The bin/coherence_time_series_analysis.py script provides interface examples to the CoherenceTimeSeries class used to performs data analysis and to generate final data products.

+#### Utils:
+This directory contains works in progress a range of utility functions.
+These include functions for animating a coherence stack, calculating coherence change and coherence change detection.

 Methods: